cristiandima/highlights/README.md

 This tgraph implementation follows much of the original paper, the only (major) difference being that a different function is used to compute sentence importance, namely, the erank function above.
 I have found this to produce better results than using the original graph and hits algorithm they propose.

+Do note this performance comparison says little about their implemenation, only my own implementations and tests.
+What trully matters however is that this algorithm is the best among the ones currently implemented (also the slowest but probably usable in most cases).

 ## Installation

 ```Python